sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 ### Troubleshooting

-Are you getting the following error when trying to load your storefront in the Presentation tool?
+Are you getting the following error when trying to load your storefront in the Presentation Tool?

-> Unable to connect to visual editing.
+> Unable to connect to Visual Editing.
 Make sure you've setup '@sanity/visual-editing' correctly

 Presentation will throw this error if it can't establish a connection to your storefront.
 Here are a few things to double-check in your setup to try and troubleshoot: